We created a frictionless, empowering digital experience

-Working closely with the extended team at Wolf-Gordon, we were able to construct a lightning fast, fully-connected sales and marketing vehicle that would enable the sales team and their customers to shop, curate, and collaborate with customers and close deals faster during the entire sales process.
+Working closely with the extended team at Wolf-Gordon, we were able to construct a lightning-fast, fully-connected sales and marketing vehicle that would enable the sales team and their customers to shop, curate, and collaborate, all while helping their team close deals faster.

 You can’t fully appreciate the depth and the rigor behind the Wolf-Gordon brand until you’ve had a chance to experience all facets of its evolution over the years.
 Having a chance to speak to long-time team members, look through rooms that showcased the product, and even their secret “heart” room with archives of product books and swatches, we were able to unpack some incredible stories and societal themes that were reflective of the times the products were engineered for.
 As we wrapped up our own immersion process, we brought the extended team together for visioning session where we were able to dig into the forward-looking goals of the organization.
 By bringing together sales, marketing, brand, and product, we were able to co-create the real requirements of the experience we were about to create and how we might best gain immediate internal adoption moving forward.

 Bringing more function to form.